ryzam/net.core-coaching/syllabus/part1/9-Conclusion Concurrent and Parallel.md

 - **Concurrent programming** is about **structuring programs** to handle multiple tasks by interleaving or switching between them.
 - **Parallel programming** is about **executing tasks simultaneously** across multiple cores or processors to achieve faster performance.
-- **parallel programming** does not necessarily mean that all tasks must start at exactly the same time.
+- **Parallel programming** does not necessarily mean that all tasks must start at exactly the same time.
 It means that **multiple tasks can run simultaneously** across different processors or cores.
 The tasks **may start at different times** and can **finish at different times** based on how long each task takes to complete.
 - **Parallel tasks** can start and finish at different times.
 - The key point is that tasks **run simultaneously** on separate cores or processors, rather than being strictly dependent on synchronized start times.